 Writing in a journal 15-30 minutes, three to four times a week allows you to step back from the spinning and look at the bigger picture.
 It lets you reflect.
 It forces you to ask the question, “Is what I’m doing right now the most important thing I should be doing right now?”

-That’s a focus question, and it’s focus that separates leaders who lead from leaders who drown in the rising tide of demands, details, and deadlines.
+That’s a focus question, and it’s focus that separates leaders who lead from leaders who follow the rush of demands, details, and deadlines.

-And this is why I recommend physical writing in an actual physical notebook using an actual physical pen when you journal, and not digital data entry using an electronic device.
+I recommend physical writing in a physical notebook using a physical pen when you journal, and not digital data entry.
 The act of writing slows you down.
-The deliberate motion of pen on paper forces you to reflect in a way that keyboarding at 50 words a minute doesn’t (Okay … 20 words a minute, but you get the idea).
+The deliberate motion of pen on paper forces you to reflect in a way that keyboarding at fifty words a minute doesn’t.

 2. Keep a journal to unravel thorny problems